ssciwr/QuantumGrav/QuantumGrav.jl/docs/src/index.md

 - random: Causal sets with randomly selected links
 - layered: Causal sets in which events are ordered in layers along the time dimension.
 - merged: A merger of a random and manifold like causal set
-- destroyed: A manifold like causal set with some edges being filpped
+- destroyed: A manifold like causal set with some edges being flipped, which makes it a non-manifold like causal set.
 - grid like: Causal sets in which events are ordered in a grid like fashion according to a certain scheme, which can be one of 'quadratic', 'rectangular', 'rhombic', 'hexagonal', 'oblique'

 You currently have to install the package from the github repository directly: